-You cut the cauliflower mushrooms into pieces you can pick up with a pair of chopsticks, then steam until they're cooked (save the liquid underneath the steaming basket since it's a rich mushroomy nectar, too).
+Cut the mushrooms into pieces you can pick up with a pair of chopsticks, then steam until they're cooked (about 5-7 minutes).
+Save the liquid underneath the steaming basket since it's a rich mushroom nectar.

 Afterword, you dip them in dueling cups of melted butter or ghee (or oil like toasted sesame) and ponzu sauce.
 It's really a pure, refreshing way to eat these mushrooms, and it puts their texture at the forefront.

 This is one of my favorite cauliflower mushroom recipes, but you can cook just about any mushroom like this.
 Some of my favorite are chewy ones like pieces of king oyster, or meaty shiitakes.
 Button mushrooms work fine too if it's all you have.
 Hen of the woods mushrooms, cultivated or wild, are very good too.

 For wild mushrooms, look for very tender clusters of hen of the woods, slices of elm oyster, chanterelle buttons, or whatever you have that will keep a firm texture after steaming.

 You don't necessarily have to use water to steam the mushrooms.
 In French cuisine, steaming, or cooking au vapor, is often done with white wine and fresh herbs or dried herbs instead of water.
 It can be a nice change of pace if you haven't tried it before.

 Steamed Mushrooms with Ponzu Sauce

 - 1 Tablespoon fresh lime juice or lemon juice in a pinch

 - ½ Tablespoon fish sauce